 Digital accessibility is about taking positive steps to make our websites, documents and apps as useable by as many people as possible.
-The 2018 regulations mean that we have been working towards a deadline of 23 September 2019 for new websites and documents accessible.
+The 2018 regulations mean that we worked towards a deadline of 23 September 2019 to make new websites and documents accessible.
 Pre-recorded videos are now being captioned.
 Other deadlines are detailed in our briefing presentation.
 We have also written a blog post about our approach and preparations.

-- Our digital accessibility tutorial (UoY staff should search our HR LMS for ‘accessibility’) gives you an overview of what the regulations are about, why it is important to get on board and helps you to action plan your next steps: Digital Accessibility Tutorial (UoY login).
+- Get an overview of what the regulations are about, why it is important to get on board and how to action plan your next steps: Digital Accessibility Tutorial (UoY login).

-- Other useful links and resources that cover digital accessibility is available from our internal e-accessibility wiki site (UoY login required).
+- Develop further with useful links and resources at e-accessibility wiki site (UoY login required).